vbhosale11/Google-Docs-clone/README.md

 React.js: Frontend
 CSS: Styling and responsiveness

-To run
+To run-
-connect your own mongodb atlas then npm run devStart for server and npm start for client
+Connect your own mongodb atlas then npm run devStart for server and npm start for client